illustration

 Landing your first job as a user experience (UX) designer can be a daunting task.
-Most aspiring UX specialists will have to deal with the conundrum of needing a portfolio to land a job while also needing a job to have a portfolio.
+Most aspiring UX specialists will have to deal with the conundrum of needing a portfolio to land a job while also needing a job to have a UX portfolio.
 It’s safe to say that this problem has dissuaded many talented people from breaking into the field of UX design.
+However, investing in an UX portfolio course can provide the necessary skills and guidance to build a compelling portfolio from scratch, even without prior professional experience.

 More importantly, this problem has become even more acute during the COVID-19 pandemic due to the overwhelming job uncertainty on the market.
 There are now fewer jobs and fewer opportunities for designers to start working on their first projects.